Clinical scientist, genomics

 Responsibilities

-As a clinical scientist working in genomics, you'll need to:
+As a clinical scientist working in genomics, you'll typically need to:

 - use your scientific, technical and clinical knowledge to analyse and interpret the results of the tests